pluraluse/rejkt-platform/REJKT_ROADMAP.md

 # REJKT Platform — Master Roadmap & Prompt Reference

 > **What this is:** A self-hostable NFT storefront + deployer platform on Tezos.
 Creators deploy their own FA2 token contracts with custom symbols, get a branded storefront, and list tokens on objkt.com.
-The platform is free to use (Manifold-style), sustained by the creator's own NFT sales and optional community support.
+The platform is free to use, with optional community support.

 ---